Sheriff Rhonda’s secretary led us into her office. She was sitting behind her desk, and she stood up as we came in.

 There was a picnic table in the back yard of the police station, which looked as if it had been a private house at some point.
 My employer looked at the picnic table and then at me.
 I went to the back porch and brought over a lawn chair, placing it so that she could sit at the head of the table.

-Not that she needed to sit at the head of the table — though she didn’t mind — but the table was the kind with the attached benches, and getting her lame leg under that — and then back out again later — would have been awkward and possibly painful (and almost certainly undignified).
+Not that she needed to sit at the head of the table — though she didn’t mind — but the table was the kind with the attached benches.
+Getting her lame leg under that — and then back out again later — would have been awkward and possibly painful (and almost certainly undignified).

-“So,” she said, when we were all seated, “our corpse is Marvel Phillips?
+“So,” my employer said when we were all seated, “our corpse is Marvel Phillips?
 The girl from the tabloids?”

 Sheriff Rhonda nodded.
 “Yes.
 Doctor Wright noticed that she’d had some pretty extensive, and expensive, dental repair work done, fairly recently, so he called around to the local dentists.
 He found the one who remembered working on her.
 Under the name Madeleine Pontmercy.”